mk/clerk-px23/README.md

 Clerk’s caching works at the granularity of top-level forms.

 Clerk will first perform an analysis of the forms to be evaluated.
 In this step, we will perform macro-expansion in order to collect all dependency vars.
 We then go on to recursively analyze all dependencies until the full graph is discovered.
-For each top-level form, a hash is computed as the hash of the form and the hash of all its dependencies.
+For each top-level form, a hash is computed from the form and its dependencies.

 Following the analysis, Clerk will proceed to evaluate the document.
 Here, it will traverse the doc and evaluate each form unless if finds a cached value for the hash of the form.
 Each result is stored in an in-memory cache and in an on-disk cache using the nippy serialization library.
 Clerk currently restricts caching to anonymous forms or forms that define a single var.
 For the on-disk cache, Clerk additionally checks if the result is cacheable and does not contain lazy sequences beyond a configurable size to avoid infinite loops.
 Every result cached on-disk is stored in a content-addressed store where the filename is derived from the SHA512 of the contents using a base58-encoded multihash to support changing the hash algorithm in the future.
 Additionally, a file contains a pointer from a SHA-1 hash of the form to the contents of the result.
 This setup allows to distribute the Clerk cache.